slotdawg/ts2020/peer/peer.rst

 - **Global File Sharing and Collaboration** - Deliver fast local access to shared project files for distributed teams while ensuring version integrity and high availability.
 - **HA and Load Balancing for User and Application Data** - Enable high availability and load balancing of end user data as well as application data.
-- **Storage Interoperability and Migration** - Introduce Nutanix Files into an existing environment by allowing replication between storage vendors and helping migrate off of existing platforms.
+- **Storage Interoperability** - Cross-platform support powers coexistence of Nutanix Files with existing NAS and hybrid cloud storage systems, as well as between file and object formats.
-//MTM add bullets for objects
+- **Analysis and Migration** - Analyze existing storage for resource planning, optimization, and minimally disruptive data migrations.

 *How does it work?*

 .. figure:: images/integration.png

 Working from left to right, users interact with the SMB shares on the Nutanix Files cluster via a public LAN.
 When SMB activity occurs on the Files cluster through these shares, the Peer Partner Server (referred to as a Peer Agent) is notified via the File Activity Monitoring API from Files.
-The Peer Agent accesses the updated content via SMB then facilitates the flow of data to one or many remote and/or local file servers.
+The Peer Agent accesses the updated content via SMB, and then facilitates the flow of data to one or many remote and/or local file servers.

 **In this lab you will configure Peer Global File Service to create an Active-Active file services solution with Nutanix Files.**